 The software orchestrates data from millions of potential buyers to map decision-maker behavior and uncover intent that falls outside traditional inbound marketing funnels, in what 6sense labels the “Dark Funnel,” or anonymous online research by B2B buyers.
 Using the tool, marketing teams can gauge buying intent levels at target company accounts, and craft targeted messages to push these accounts further down the funnel.

-Step 2: AI-driven SEO and topic planning
+Step 2: AI-driven SEO, generative AI search, and topic research

 Use an AI-powered content intelligence tool for topic planning and content optimization